50 Best PG-13 Movies Of All Time Ranked

 Rather than just being a stale retelling of history, "Quiz Show" uses these events to ruminate on heavy subjects like what people will do for money, as well as all the deceit hiding under the veneer of seemingly squeaky-clean 1950s America.
 The whole affair was so well put together that "Quiz Show" scored consistently exceptional marks from critics.

-16. The Lord of the Rings: The Fellowship of the Ring
+16. The Lord of the Rings Trilogy

 Every trilogy has a beginning.
 For the "Lord of the Rings" saga, this came in the form of 2001's "The Fellowship of the Ring."
 Any doubts moviegoers may have had about adapting J.R.R.
-Tolkien's landmark fantasy work into a film were wiped out by the craftsmanship on display in the first of Peter Jackson's three-film epic
+Tolkien's landmark fantasy work into a film were wiped out by the craftsmanship on display in the first of Peter Jackson's three-film epic.

 In addition to Jackson's incredible world-building, actors like Ian McKellen and Elijah Wood gave performances that lent tangible humanity to the story's fantastical characters.
 Occasionally digressing from the source material while staying true to its spirit, "The Fellowship of the Ring" kicked off the "Rings" trilogy in impressive fashion, followed by the equally awe-inspiring "The Two Towers" in 2002 and "The Return of the King" in 2003.
+It's believed by many to be one of the best trilogies of all time.

 15. Never Rarely Sometimes Always